simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - Groups - collection of users
 - Roles - assigned to resources to grant access to other resources
 - Policies - documents that define resource access
-- Root account = god mode
+- Root account = god mode (i.e. Adminstrator Access)
 - Sign in url is customisable, (globally unique)
 - Always enable MFA
 - IAM is universal